Create a repository and add a teammate

 - Create a pull request to merge your change

 Step 1.
-Create a team and add a teammate
+Create a workspace and add a colleague

-Start by creating a team for your repository and teammate.
-No need to have a teammate for this tutorial.
+Start by creating a workspace for your repository and colleague.
+No need to have a colleague for this tutorial.
 For our purposes, you'll make a new friend that goes by the username breezycloud.

-- Click + in the global sidebar and select Team under Create.
+- Click + in the global sidebar and select Workspace under Create.

-Enter a Team name you'd like to use.
-If you can't think of any, we suggest starting with Planet followed by a number or name, for example Planet Breezy Cloud or Planet 727.
-If you pick a team name that already exists, you may need to edit the Team ID because all IDs must be unique.
+Enter a Workspace name you'd like to use.
+If you pick a workspace name that already exists, you may need to edit the Workspace ID because all IDs must be unique.

-- You'll land on your team Repositories page.
+- You'll land on your workspace Repositories page.
 From there, click Settings.